109th Airlift Wing medical personnel train at local hospital

 |0

-This work, 109th Airlift Wing medical personnel train at local hospital [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 109th Airlift Wing medical personnel train at local hospital, by Jaclyn Lyons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT